Skip to main content

 Xcode Project

-3. Registering the Cxx Turbo Native Module in your app.
+3. Registering the Cxx Turbo Native Module in your app

 With this last step, we will tell the iOS app where to look for to find the pure C++ Turbo Native Module.

-1. In Xcode, open the AppDelegate.mm file
+In Xcode, open the AppDelegate.mm file and modify it as follows:

 #import <React/RCTBundleURLProvider.h>